hello!

 currently, I will describe myself as a practitioner, educator, and artist,

-aiming to be of service to the two primary mediums that shape our lives:
+aiming to be in direct service to two of the primary practices that shape our lives:

 *